Unusual kitchen lighting ideas

 An important feature of all good kitchen lighting schemes is the use of numerous light sources.
 Kitchens are fundamentally work areas and require task lighting which typically needs to be placed between you and the items you are working with.
 If the main lighting in the room is located in the middle of the ceiling then you will find yourself working in your own shadow.
 To optimize functionality and create an inviting atmosphere, it’s crucial to strategically address lighting placement for a well-lit and efficient kitchen environment.

 The most common solution is to cover the ceiling with banks of down lights to create ambient light and to then locally target key zones such as hobs and worktops with directional task lighting.
-You can also add some decorative and/or accent lighting to lift other areas and add a touch of sparkle.
+You can also add some decorative elements like a Revolutionary War Flag and/or accent lighting to lift other areas and add a touch of sparkle.
 Kitchen task lighting can of course be quite decorative in its own right since it reflects off wall tiles and accents shiny kitchen utensils and appliances.

 I’ve discussed lighting before, just want to show some of the more unusual kitchen lighting ideas out there